inconvergent/inconvergent-sandbox/README.md

 Inconvergent Sandbox
 =========

-Interactive demos written in P5.js.
+Interactive demos written using p5.js.

 See the code live on Glitch at: https://inconvergent-sandbox.glitch.me/